Guac0/TAS-Unit-Mod/README.md

 Credit to Elliot740 for allowing us to repack his excellent 40k voice mods! https://steamcommunity.com/sharedfiles/filedetails/?id=2511357695

 Thank you to Axebeard for making his excellent Window Breaker mod available to the Arma community at large to repack! https://steamcommunity.com/sharedfiles/filedetails/?id=1578884800

+Credit to ArmedVeteran (and by extension Needles) for allowing the Arma community to repack their M224 Mortar mod. https://steamcommunity.com/sharedfiles/filedetails/?id=2472780935